-2. Recommends using the USG/Shared Services Center (SSC) management of shared suppliers with the PeopleSoft Financials System.
+- 2. Recommends using the USG/Shared Services Center (SSC) management of shared suppliers with the PeopleSoft Financials System.

-3. Recommends that the new ASU policies, procedures and processes would follow the approved model set forth by the KSU/SPSU consolidation.
+In process no concerns. - 3.
+Recommends that the new ASU policies, procedures and processes would follow the approved model set forth by the KSU/SPSU consolidation.
 The ASU Purchasing Card Manual will be used to govern the campus P-Card program.

-- 4. Recommends that Shipping and Receiving will be maintained on both campuses.
+In process no concerns. - 4.
+Recommends that Shipping and Receiving will be maintained on both campuses.
 Completed. - 5.
 Recommends that campus postal services will be maintained on both campuses.
 Completed.